w3c/wai-tutorials/source/navigation/structure.html.erb.md

 ### Using `aria-label`
 {:.ap}

 The `aria-label` provides information to users that use landmarks to navigate the page.
 This approach makes it possible to use headings only in the main content of the page.
 The label of the menu is announced when entering the menu as well as when navigating to it.
-This is especially important if there are multiple menus on the page.

 {::nomarkdown}
 <%= code_start('','HTML') %>